dotnet/docs-maui/docs/user-interface/handlers/customize.md

 > [!IMPORTANT]
 > The cross-platform partial class shouldn't be placed in any of the *Platforms* child folders of your project.

 In this example, the two event handlers call partial methods named `ChangedHandler` and `ChangingHandler`, whose signatures are defined in the cross-platform partial class.
-The partial method implementations are then defined in the platform-specific partial classes, which should be placed in the correct *Platforms* child folders to ensure that the build system only attempts to build platform code when building for the specific platform.
+The partial method implementations are then defined in the platform-specific partial classes, which should be placed in the correct *Platforms* child folders to ensure that the build system only attempts to build native code when building for the specific platform.
 For example, the following code shows the `CustomizeEntryPartialMethodsPage` class in the *Platforms* > *Windows* folder of the project:

 ```csharp
 using Microsoft.UI.Xaml;